 With mirrorless camera photography just starting out, these cameras have a much more limited selection of lenses that are interchangeable.

 This is different from the DSLR that have many options from various brands.
-If I am not mistaken, Olympus has the most selections of lens that you can choose from.
+If I am not mistaken, Olympus has the most selections of lenses that you can choose from.

 3. Steep Price Tag